International Citizens Insurance Logo

 Employees heading abroad can face cultural and personal adjustments that can be overwhelming if left unaddressed.

-Pre-departure training is a vital step to equip employees with the right tools and knowledge before they leave.
+Pre-departure training is a vital step in equipping employees with the right tools and knowledge before they depart.
 Taking this step effectively will reduce culture shock and may improve long-term performance.

 The Importance of Training for Cross-Culture Success

-Pre-departure training helps employees understand how cultural norms shape workplace behavior, decision-making, and communication styles in their assigned country.
+Pre-departure training enables employees to understand how cultural norms influence workplace behavior, decision-making, and communication styles in their assigned country.

-Developing cultural intelligence through training helps employees adapt to different cultures and build stronger relationships with local colleagues and clients.
+Developing cultural intelligence through training enables employees to adapt to diverse cultures and foster stronger relationships with local colleagues and clients.
 Effective training modules should include cultural sensitivity, cultural norms, and cross-cultural communication.

 Pre-Departure Training Checklist